 The symptoms of a Northern Fowl Mite infestation is similar to Red Mites – itching, excessive preening, missing feathers, anemia, pale comb, listlessness and decreased egg laying.
 They are slightly larger than Red Mites, but still super small and hard to see.
 The biggest difference is these parasites live on the chicken.
 They can only survive a few weeks without a blood source.

 This makes detection a little easier because you can check for them during daylight hours and in addition to the live mites, you can often see their nits (eggs) gathered at the base of feather shafts.
-Again, you’ll want to carefully part the feathers to check down to the skin to find them.
-Another difference is the life cycle of Northern Fowl Mites is under a week – so they are laying thousands of eggs every week, multiplying quickly.
-Treatment is the same.
+You’ll want to carefully part the feathers to check down to the skin to find them.
+The life cycle of Northern Fowl Mites is under a week – so they are laying thousands of eggs every week, multiplying quickly.
+Treatment is the same as Red Mites.
 Clean the coop for good measure (yes they don’t typically live in the coop, but they can for short periods of time) and treat the flock with a parasite treatment.
 You will want to repeat this weekly for a couple weeks to ensure you kill all the newly hatching mites.

 These creepy crawlies, as expected, live primarily on your chicken’s legs & feet.
 They are too tiny for human eyes to see, but you can see the evidence they have been there.
 These mites burrow under the leg scales eating skin cells & tissue and depositing their waste.
 All that waste builds up, pushing the leg scales out, making them look thick and crusty.
 This can be very painful to the chicken and if left untreated can cause deformity and lameness.